Protect the climate and get loyal customers - how it works

 The trend towards more sustainability is an opportunity for the e-commerce industry.
 Missing out on this today might put you at a disadvantage in the future.
 There are plenty of opportunities to simply take on responsibilities, you just have to get started.
 Commitment to climate protection will sooner or later also pay off on your sales and turnover.
 Provided that this is communicated honestly and transparently.
 Regardless of the business advantages, it should be obvious: climate protection is an important step towards a future worth living - for us and future generations.

 Tip: Easily integrate climate action with Yook

 Good news: As a Shopware user, you don't need a high investment to implement the first climate protection measure.
-Thanks to the Yook plugin you can easily integrate a climate contribution for your products in your shop.
+Thanks to the Yook app you can easily integrate a climate contribution for your products in your shop.

-Yook helps online shops with a climate action plugin enabling end-consumers to have a climate-friendly shopping experience.
+Yook helps online shops with a climate action app enabling end-consumers to have a climate-friendly shopping experience.
 The CO2-compensation can be configured individually and you will regularly receive marketing materials for communication with your customers.
 You can currently test Yook as a Shopware user free of charge and finally tackle the issue of climate protection for your online shop without much effort.